Miyembe/Turtlebot3_Pheromone/README.md

-Step 1: Open a terminal and run turtlebot3 in Gazebo using the command below: roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch (empty world) roslaunch turtlebot3_gazebo turtlebot3_mini_arena.launch (for current PPO training, you have to modify the launch file in turtlebot3_gazebo package to load "mini_arena.world" in the world directory)
+Step 1: Open a terminal and run turtlebot3 in Gazebo using the command below: roslaunch turtlebot3_Pheromone turtlebot3_mini_arena.launch (for current PPO training, you have to modify the launch file in turtlebot3_gazebo package to load "mini_arena.world" in the world directory) roslaunch Turtlebot3_Pheromone turtlebot3_collision_avoidance.launch (collision avoidance)

 Step 2: Open a new terminal and run pheromone.py that generates pheromone grid & update pheromone: rosrun Turtlebot3_Pheromone src/pheromone.py